 Now, don’t get me wrong—Christians are supposed to love our neighbors, including our neighbors on the other side of our southwest border.
 We have to understand the distinction between the roles of the Church and the State, because as separate institutions, they have radically different tasks to fulfill in society.
 The Church is supposed to welcome everyone with open arms, as though welcoming Jesus Himself, and win hearts and minds for the Kingdom.
 However, a close reading of Scripture also reveals an affirmation of the rule of law: the role of government is to “bear the sword” to bring “punishment on the evildoer” (Romans 13:4), a task which sometimes requires a difficult and unpopular hardline stance like the one our President is currently taking.

 What’s the ideal immigration policy?
 I have no idea.
 What would Jesus do?
 I don’t really know—it’s not about placing Jesus in a hypothetical modern situation, it’s about trying to view the world through his eyes.
 What I do know is that His answer to everything is the perfect combination of truth and grace.
-Truth by itself is too hard—it would lead to something drastic, like closing the borders entirely, or killing or deportation all illegal immigrants.
+Truth by itself is too hard—it would lead to something drastic, like closing the borders entirely, or deportation of all illegal immigrants.
 Grace by itself is too soft—it would demand complete capitulation and the welcoming of anyone and everyone who wanted to immigrate, leading to chaos and economic turmoil, and making Americans vulnerable to criminals and terrorists.
 There has to be a balance, the challenge is finding it.

 Certainly, not all immigrants are criminals or terrorists; there are plenty of good people around the world who want to come here, respecting our laws and our way of life, and build a new future for themselves.
 I say, let them come!
 But they have to be willing to take a legal route to get here, and Americans have to be kind, strong, consistent, and united as we develop and enforce a balanced policy.